abendigo/abendigo.github.io/_posts/2020-03-21-docker-nginx-php-redis-mysql.markdown

 [nginx][nginx] for static assets, and [PHP][php] for for the backend.
 The backend connects to [Redis][redis] and [MySQL][mysql].
-This is all working fine, but he's had to set it up a couple times, and each time he forgets some setting, and scratched his head for a while until he remebers what was missed.
+This is all working fine, but he's had to set it up a couple times, and each time he forgets some setting, and scratches his head for a while until he remebers what was missed.

 As well, he has been talking about migrating away from AWS to a dedicated server.

-I've been talking up [Docker][docker], and [Infrastructure As Code][iac]/[DevOps][devops] to him, so he asked me to show him.
+I've been talking up [Docker][docker], and [DevOps][devops]/[Infrastructure As Code][iac] to him, so he asked me to show him.
 This is what I came up with.

 In addition to what I mentioned above, I'll be using [Docker Compose][docker-compose]